ubccr/harrier/README.rst

 2. Open your web browser to http://127.0.0.1:5000/

-3. Import image library.
-Upload an image library in CSV format.
+3. Import image set library.
+Upload an image set library in CSV format.

 4. Add Targets.
 Use the interface to click on image features.
 The coordinates of each target will be saved.